 - A system running mac or windows.

-Make backup of WhatsApp in your android phone.
-To do so, download any application which lets you make backups, I use ES File Explorer.
+Make a backup of WhatsApp on your android phone.
+To do so, download an application which lets you make backups, I use ES File Explorer.

 – After Installing, Open menu:- APP

 – Search for WhatsApp backup, wait for it to create the backup.

 – After creating backup your backup will be located in /backups/apps/ and it should be named as Whatsapp.apk

 – Now Connect your android phone to your computer and copy the backup file.
 Or you move it to your SD card also.

 – Extract WhatsApp.apk using WinRAR or 7zip extractor.
 The extracted folder should look like this:

 Open drawable-hdpi folder, you will see a number of WhatsApp emoticons.
 I don’t use the emoticon which is named “e31a.png” so I’m going to replace this emoticon with my customized one.

 Then I replace this created emoji with the one located inside drawable-hdpi folder i.e “e31a.png” with the same resolution (48X48) then if I compile the folder with apktool I get an error saying resources are interchanged.

 It just means that the new file (Photoshopped one) is bigger in size than the older “e31a.png” to overcome this, I used ImageMagick software which compresses the image by scraping unnecessary database off the image.